DR. JENNIE ROBERTSON

 As well as providing 1:1 support, I have extensive experience of developing and delivering group interventions.
 A project involving The Health Foundation and Chickenshed Theatre won awards from Health Education England (2017) and was shortlisted for the Health Service Journal Innovation in Mental Health Award (2018).

-Zoom sessions are possible.
-I am a registered therapist with Cigna, Aviva, VitalityHealth and AXA insurance providers.
+Online sessions are possible.
+I am a registered therapist with Cigna, Aviva, VitalityHealth, BUPA, and AXA insurance providers.

 Services for Professionals